 Driven by the owner's commitment to BIM, the design teams, the fabricators, the BIM facilitator, and the contractor used BIM processes and software solutions for the design and construction of the complex.
 Throughout the project, View By View used Navisworks Manage to help aggregate disparate design and fabrication models into a single master model for cross-disciplinary collaboration, coordination, and clash detection.
 The team repurposed its BIM-based design models for energy and structural analysis, design and construction visualization, specification, material and cost estimating, fabrication, and ultimately as a platform for ongoing facility operation and maintenance.
-"The collaboration on this project extended beyond building delivery into lifecycle management," says Kahl.
-"USC proactively worked with the design team to make sure that the information needed for operations and maintenance was embedded in our models."
+"The collaboration on this project extended beyond building delivery into lifecycle management," says John Welsh, associate vice president of USC's facilities management services.
+"We proactively worked with the design team to make sure that the information needed for operations and maintenance was embedded in their models."